dkirkby/E4S/brainstorm.md

  - 26 multi-function GPIO pins, including 24 PWM channels and 3 that can be used for 12-bit 500ksps ADC
  - 2x SPI, 2x I2C, 2x UART
  - 5V and 3.3V outputs
+ - wifi interface
+The Pico W does not have sufficient processing power to interpret voice commands or camera images.
+It cannot generate audio waveforms more complex that simple mathematical waveforms.
+The Pico wifi interface can be programmed to automatically log sensor readings to a google spreadsheet.

 Each student has a kit of prebuild modules that includes:
  - 2 Raspberry Pi Pico W processors